AdMoR/admor.github.io/_posts/2019-12-30-A matplotlib zoo post.markdown

 I collected a number of code sample to plot graphs.
 All of them needed me to google a few things and dive into the matplotlib documentation.
 So it is usually a good starting point when you start a new analysis.

+We will see three examples
+- A cumulative distribution
+- A count plot
+- A frequency plot

 <br/>
 <br/>